Chalarangelo/30-seconds-of-code/blog_posts/javascript-switch-object.md

 (logFruit[fruit] || logFruit['default'])(); // Logs: 'Known fruit'
 ```

-To wrap this all up, we can generalize and extract this logic into a simple reusable function, which we will supply with the lookup object and an optional name for the default case (we'll default to `_default` to avoid any conflicts).
+To wrap this all up, we can generalize and extract this logic into a simple reusable function.
+We will supply it with the lookup object and an optional name for the default case (we'll default to `_default` to avoid any conflicts).
 This function will in turn return a function with the appropriate lookup logic and we can use it to replace any `switch` statement.

 ```js
 const switchFn = (lookupObject, defaultCase = '_default') =>